C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-history.md

 Illustration 1.2.: Radó, “International Movements of Capital”, 1938

-The map “International Movements of Capital” belongs to the „Atlas of to-day and to-morrow“ published by Alexander (Sándor) Radó, also in London, in 1938.
+The map “International Movements of Capital” belongs to the „Atlas of today and tomorrow“ published by Alexander (Sándor) Radó, also in London, in 1938.
 The atlas outlines the cleavages of global conflicts in the early 20th century.
 Most of the maps in the atlas were designed in black and white, some maps additionally include red colour.
 On the map, circles and arrows demonstrate the amount of capital flowing from major powers to other parts of the world.
 The visual strength of the map derives from the arrows and lines linking different parts of the world.
 Various interpretations are possible: Do the lines and arrows demonstrate the competition between the British Empire and the rising power of the United States of America?
 Or does the map allow for a visual comparison of investment strategies: the British capital is invested overseas, while, for example, French capital mainly goes to Central and Eastern European countries?
 Or do these lines symbolize dangerous octopuses, reaching out to grab more and more parts of the world?

 Assignment 1.1
 Read Wikipedia‘s entries on the two authors, i.e. the British Chambers of Commerce and Alexander Radó!
 What were their general ambitions?